fOCUSVRN/GC/README.md

 This is the fork of the Interface IGarbo (http://stackoverflow.com/questions/415958/how-to-automatically-free-classes-objects)

-The stuff maybe used for "one-line" create classes and allows to forget about pattern
+The subj maybe used for "one-line" create classes and allows to forget the next pattern:

 ```pascal
 MyClass := TMyClass.Create;